rhys-vdw/bookshelf-api-proposal/main.md

     return this.patch(records, {is_purchased: true});
   }
 });

+// `save` checks if the records have `id` set, and then determines that they are
+// new and calls `insert`.
 const createListPromise = ShoppingList.save(
   {name: 'Watermelon', qty: 1, unit: 'each'},
   {name: 'Vodka', qty: 2, unit: 'liter'},